-It is 1960.
-The Cold War is in full swing and John F Kennedy is elected to the White House.
+The year was 1960, and John F Kennedy had just been elected to the White House.

-It is also a year when 40 million people worldwide are made refugees by war or disaster.
+It was the year when 40 million people were made refugees around the world – by war or disaster.

-Coverage of the worldwide suffering sparks a spontaneous outpouring of compassion among UK Christians.
-Many people send money to the Evangelical Alliance (EA), who were not involved in overseas aid or development work.
+Media coverage of the suffering sparked a spontaneous outpouring of compassion among UK Christians.
+Many of them started sending money to the Christian organisation, Evangelical Alliance (EA).

 Tearfund is born

-Then on 29 May 1968, George and members of the Evangelical Alliance Relief Fund Committee, meet for the first time.
-They determined to marry Christian compassion with practical action in the work of this fund.
+On 29 May 1968, George and members of the Evangelical Alliance Relief Fund Committee, as it was then known, met for the first time.
+They hatched a vision for a new organisation which was ultimately to be called Tearfund.
+Tearfund’s aim was to marry Christian compassion with practical action around the world.

-Tearfund’s income grows each year and in 1973 it becomes a registered charity.
-By now 80 per cent of its aid is allocated to longer term development projects.
+Tearfund’s income grew year by year, and in 1973 it became a registered charity.
+By now it wasn’t just administering emergency aid; 80 per cent of the money raised was allocated to longer term development projects.

 Preparing for the worst

-Within six months the unit is pressed into service, responding to the Rwandan genocide, where 800,000 people are brutally killed.
-Tearfund staff are sent to help thousands of refugees in Tanzania and Zaire who have fled the carnage.
+Within six months the unit was called into service, responding to the Rwandan genocide, where 800,000 people were killed.
+Tearfund staff headed to Tanzania and the Democratic Republic of Congo to offer help to thousands of refugees who have fled the carnage.

-But the biggest test for Tearfund’s disasters strategy comes with the Boxing Day Tsunami in 2004.
-Together with partner organisations, Tearfund helps 700,000 survivors in Sri Lanka, India, Indonesia, Thailand and Somalia.
+The biggest test for the unit was the Boxing Day tsunami in 2004.
+Together with partner organisations, Tearfund reached out to 700,000 survivors in Sri Lanka, India, Indonesia, Thailand and Somalia.

-Today Tearfund is one of the UK’s leading relief and development agencies, commanding a respected reputation built on good practice and years of experience helping people in some of the world’s most challenging places.
+Today, Tearfund is one of the UK’s leading relief and development agencies.
+Our reputation is built on good practice and decades of experience.

 God’s direction over Tearfund’s development can be seen in the innovative ways in which it has responded to injustice over the years.

-Regular campaigning work about injustice earns Tearfund a reputation for being a voice for the voiceless.
-They played a key role in the campaign to cancel overseas debt for millennium in 2000, the Make Poverty History campaign in 2005 and the If campaign in 2013.
+Regular campaigning work has earned Tearfund a reputation for being a voice for people living in poverty.
+We played a key role in the campaign to cancel overseas debt for the millennium in 2000, and in the Make Poverty History campaign in 2005.